Year in Program: 2nd Year

 My education in history began in my sophomore year of my undergraduate studies.
 While at the University of North Carolina at Greensboro, I migrated to the humanities from the natural sciences.
 I eventually came around to studying the Cold War under my advisor Dr. Jeff Jones, a scholar of the Soviet Union.
 Under his tutelage, I studied the agrarian reform policies of the Sandinistas, a revolutionary group that overthrew the United States-backed Somoza dictatorship in Nicaragua in 1979.
 Using documents from rural peasant union leaders and from contra (a US-backed counterinsurgency group) demobilization studies, I discovered that because of the contra war and the nature of Sandinista rural policy, many peasants who had supported the rise of the Sandinistas came to back the contra forces.
-I argued in my senior thesis entitled You are Losing Touch with the People: Sandinista Agrarian Reform and Rural Opposition that peasants’ disagreements with the Sandinista leaders (who were less radical on land reform issues than one might expect) led to a general climate of dissatisfaction in the countryside which the United States weaponized into support for the contras to handicap the revolutionary government.
+I argued in my senior thesis entitled “You are Losing Touch with the People”: Sandinista Agrarian Reform and Rural Opposition that peasants’ disagreements with the Sandinista leaders led to a general climate of dissatisfaction in the countryside which the United States weaponized into support for the contras to handicap the revolutionary government.
 Also while at UNCG, I picked up a second major in anthropology.
 That discipline’s outlook continues to influence my research.